keerthireddymada/ros-week1/ros2_info.md

 ---
 ## Summary

-- ROS 2 removed the ROS Master to create a scalable, modular, and robust system.
+- I learnt that ROS 2 removed the ROS Master to create a scalable, modular, and robust system.
 Using DDS provides decentralized discovery, flexible QoS, and better fault tolerance.
 - I studied the basic differences between ROS1 and ROS2 in various aspects.
 - I studied the basics of ROS2 Communication including concepts like UDP, DDS, peer to peer discovery, QoS, how to write launch files.
 - I modified the publisher and the subscriber nodes - that I wrote before for publishing number where subscriber would take it and square it - by adding a suitable QoS profile to it.